Psychologists and psychiatrists who are familiar with the area can have a lot to offer people with FND.

 A common, and reasonable, question is, “How can talking about it actually help my symptoms?”

-These are the common ways in which “talking about it” can help:
+These are the common ways in which seeing a psychiatrist or psychologist can help:

 If you put these all together then you may be surprised how helpful ‘talking about it’ can be.